Vietnam.vn - Nền tảng quảng bá Việt Nam

 Cliff overlooking the sea in Kıyıköy.

 The ancient forest surrounding Kıyıköy is also an interesting destination.
-Many visitors are attracted by the canopy of the hundreds of years old oak forest, especially when autumn comes and the forest changes leaves.
+Many visitors are attracted by the canopy of hundreds of years old oak trees, especially when autumn comes and the forest changes leaves.
 Visitors can choose to spend the night in one of three campsites on the edge of the forest.
 These campsites are also located near the river mouth, which is very suitable for visitors to fish.
 Local seafood commonly available includes turbot, bonito, mullet, mackerel and shrimp.
 Pine mushrooms also grow abundantly in the forest in autumn.
-Visitors should not miss the experience of sitting around a campfire and grilling fish and mushroom skewers that they have harvested themselves.
+Visitors should not miss the experience of sitting around a campfire and grilling fish and mushroom skewers that they have harvested by hand.

 St. Nicholas Monastery is located in the heart of the mountain.